 Profit can be divided into two types:

-• accounting;
+• Accounting;

 • Economic.

 The first concept has been used in our country since 1999.
-This is the financial result calculated on the basis of all accounting data.
-This definition is somewhat narrow and does not take into account a large number of alternatives for using the company's own funds.
+This is a financial result calculated on the basis of all accounting data.
+This definition is somewhat narrow and does not take into account a large number of alternatives for using the company’s own funds.

-Profit without exaggeration can be called the most important economic category, because it performs a number of significant functions:
+Profit, without exaggeration, can be called the most important economic category, because it performs a number of significant functions:

 • It becomes the basis for further expansion of production, improvement of business processes, improvement of working conditions for personnel, improvement of goods or services;